msimecek/Chatbot-Student-Workshop/README.md

 }
 ```

-To make life easier in the future, we will add the same constants for each type of answer:
+To make our life easier in the future, we will add the same constants for each type of answer:

 ```c#
 public static class Answers